-The Sony Alpha A7R and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2014.
+The Sony Alpha A7R and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2014.
 Both the A7R and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (A7R) and an APS-C (A6000) sensor.
-The A7R has a resolution of 36.2 megapixel, whereas the A6000 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The A7R has a resolution of 36.2 megapixels, whereas the A6000 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R and the Sony A6000 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (33 percent) than the Sony A7R.
 Moreover, the A6000 is markedly lighter (26 percent) than the A7R.
 It is worth mentioning in this context that the A7R is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.